kimeshan/json-parser/README.md

 You need to install Java and Ant in order to run JSONParser.

 ##Quick start
-Change current directory to ‘minimal’, build using ant and then execute Compiler.jar using the following commands:
+Clone this repository.
+Build using ant and then execute Compiler.jar using the following commands:

 ```
-cd minimal
 ant jar
 java -jar jar/Compiler.jar
 <Type input/source file of JSON here>